rethinkdb/rethinkdb/docs/index.rst

   the protocol.
 Some of the statistics that do not make sense in the context of a persistent engine are removed, and new statistics are added.
+- Value size limit is increased to 10MB from 1MB specified by Memcached.

 -----------
 Performance